kparginos/faxnologs_update/README.md

 * ### Web app version 1.2.3:

 >1.
-Two(2) filters added at the Counters History admin option to allow user to view entries by Company ID and LogYear.
+Two(2) filters added at the Counters History admin option to allow user to filter entries by Company ID and LogYear.
 >2.
-When the application restarts(from Docker) all logged in users will be logged out automatically.
+When the application restarts(from Docker) all logged-in users will be logged-out automatically.

 * ### Web app version 1.2.2: